bhavin04890/rhdp-pxe/docs/source/cli-based-labs/autopilot-cli.rst

 Let's create a simple rule that will monitor persistent volumes associated with objects that have the app: postgres label and in namespaces that have the label ``type: db``.

-It will keep volumes underneath 30% used capacity, and if capacity usage grows to or above 20%, it will automatically grow the persistent volume and underlying filesystem by 100% of the current volume size, up to a maximum volume size of 50Gi:
+If capacity usage grows to or above 20%, it will automatically grow the persistent volume and underlying filesystem by 20% of the current volume size, up to a maximum volume size of 50Gi:

 Keep in mind, an AutoPilot Rule has 4 main parts.